sommerJY/DRSPRING/README.md

 --smiles 'new_drug_0815.csv'
 ```

 **(2) Module_2 (PDSS)**
 1) In case you just give just new smiles of two drugs, we automatically present all predicted scores of 92 cells we used in training.
-   Also, this mode requires the Module 1 derived files of each input SMILES.
+   Also, this mode requires the Module 1 resulted files of each input SMILES.

 ```
 python PDSS.py [result directory] --mode 'new_data' --saved_model [pretrained model] --DrugAsmiles [SMILES A] --DrugBsmiles [SMILES B] --M1_DrugA [Module 1 result of SMILES A] --M1_DrugB [Module 1 result of SMILES B]